Skip to main content

 Management

-A physically abused child will need to be screened for emergent needs.
-Once stability has been established, the child will need a history and physical.
-Childline should be informed when there is a suspicion of abuse and the child may need to be seen in an in-patient facility so that lab work and imaging can be done.
+A physically abused child is screened for emergent needs.
+Once stability has been established, the child undergoes a history and physical.
+ChildLine should be informed when there is a suspicion of abuse and the child may need to be seen in an in-patient facility so that lab work and imaging can be done.

-A child who has been sexually abused also must be evaluated for physical, mental, and psychosocial needs.
-Baseline testing is needed for sexually transmitted infections (STIs) for children of all ages.
+A child who has been sexually abused is also evaluated for physical, mental, and psychosocial needs.
+Baseline testing is performed for sexually transmitted infections (STIs) for children of all ages.
 Pregnancy and empiric treatment for STIs may also be given to adolescent victims.
 STI prophylaxis and emergency contraception may be offered if the patient presents within 120 hours.
 Medication may include a regimen of non-occupational post-exposure prophylaxis (nPEP) if the patient presents within 72 hours.
-Evaluation at the earliest opportunity can be helpful to examine for anogenital injury and collect forensic evidence (CDC, 2021b).
+Evaluation at the earliest opportunity can be helpful to examine for anogenital injury and collect forensic evidence (CDC, 2021).

 Pennsylvania Code § 21.503 maintains that photographs, medical tests, and X-rays of a suspected victim of child abuse may be taken or requested by an RN, LPN, or CRNP if they are clinically indicated.
 The medical reports of the images and medical tests are to be sent to the county children and youth social service agency at the time the written report is sent or as soon thereafter as possible, up to 48 hours after the electronic report.
 This information is also to be made available to law enforcement officials in the course of the investigation (23 Pa.C.S. § 6314 and 6340).